ngerrets42/minishell/README.md

 # minishell
 A partial imitation of the UNIX Bash shell.
+Created in cooperation with [@CandaceStaats](http://github.com/CandaceStaats)

 **According to the 42 subject:**